Use of cluster bombs

 Cluster bombs were also used in Yemen by the Saudi-led coalition earlier in April 2015.
 There is credible evidence that Saudi Arabia had previously used cluster bombs in air strikes on Yemen's northern Sada'a governorate, in November 2009.

 * The Houthis could have fired a weapon that malfunctioned and landed in their own territory, preventing Human Rights Watch from conclusively establishing responsibility for the attack.

-The Netherlands, President of the Convention on Cluster Munitions, expresses concern over the use of cluster munitions in Yemen and calls on all countries in the coalition and the Yemeni government to react to these allegations in a concrete, open and transparent way.
+The Netherlands, President of the Convention on Cluster Munitions in 2016, expresses concern over the use of cluster munitions in Yemen and calls on all countries in the coalition and the Yemeni government to react to these allegations in a concrete, open and transparent way.
 12 January 2016

 UN Secretary-General Ban Ki-moon expresses concerns and warns that the use of cluster bombs in Yemen could be a war crime, 8 January 2016

 Costa Rica, President of the Convention on Cluster Munitions, condemns use of cluster munitions in Yemen: Costa Rica condena el uso de municiones en racimo en Yemen, 5 May 2015